ThunderWolves/Dead_Island_2/README.md

 # Project
-This is an action-adventure video Game Developed by Farhan, Shimla & Ashiq.
+This is an action-adventure video Game developed by Farhan, Shimla & Ashiq.

 # GamePlay Video: